ObjectModules/deploy/[Mapping]-Spreading.md

 ##Employment
 See again the tabulation of a spreading.
 We have put the potential factors in bold.
 They are the Query and Result.

 Therefore in our concept there will be two kind of employments will be called.
 One to settle the Query and another one for the Result.
+From what we have explained above you may see that each employment will represent the 2nd and the 3rd mapping of a routines by a parameter.

-From what we have explained above the employments for the Result is represent the mapping below:
+The employments for the Result is represent the mapping below:
 Mapping of the process to collect the library in related with the food:
 ```
 * Food will become an entry point